SRombauts/UEGitPlugin/README.md

 ### Status

-Pre-Alpha under early development: v0.0 only displays status icons to show modified files for UE 4.1, and can revert modifications.
+Alpha version under early development: v0.1 displays status icons to show modified files, show history, can revert modifications, and add or delete files.

 What cannot be done presently:
 - initialize a new Git repository: you have to do it by yourself when creating a new UE4 Game Project.